Tips On Removing Milk Stains

 If the stain is stubborn, you may also sprinkle a little lemon juice on the stain while the fabric is still wet.
 Then go ahead and lay it where the sun can reach it.
 The lemon juice and sun together will lighten and brighten most organic stains unless they are old or have already been treated with a chemical that has cooked it into the fabric.

 Another nice thing about using lemon juice is the fact that it acts as a nice deodorizer at the same time.

 Speaking of deodorizer, another method that works well in some cases is using baking soda.

 - Blot excess milk with a sponge or paper towel.

-- Sprinkle baking powder on the stained area.
+- Sprinkle baking soda on the stained area.

 - Using a small spray bottle of water, lightly mist the baking powder making sure it absorbs the water.